Yeongbin Yi: Execution of Crown Prince Sado

-On 4 July 1762, Yi Yeong-bin wrote to Crown Princess Hong in response to the rumour that the Crown Prince had attempted to enter the upper palace to kill his father.
-In the letter, she apologised preemptively to her daughter-in-law.
-On the same day, she spoke to Yeongjo and stated that Sado's illness was uncontrollable.
-She advised him that Sado should be removed, but his wife and son should not be harmed.
-After the King left, Lady Yi apparently beat her chest and refused to eat.
+In 1762, Lady Yi wrote to Lady Hong in response to the rumor that the crown prince had attempted to enter the main palace to kill his father.
+In the letter, she apologised preemptively.
+On the same day, she spoke to Yeongjo and stated that Yi Seon was uncontrollable.
+She advised that the crown prince should be removed, but his wife and children should not be harmed.
+After the king left, Lady Yi apparently beat her chest and refused to eat.

-After the execution of Sado, Lady Hyegyŏng records that Consort Yeong transferred her love to her grandson, who moved into the upper palace and slept in the same room as his grandmother.
+After Yi Seon's execution, Lady Hong records that Lady Yi transferred her love to her eldest grandson (Yi San, posthumously King Jeongjo), who moved into the main palace and slept in the same room as his biological grandmother.
 She organised his meals and study sessions.

 Death and burial

-Royal Noble Consort Yeong developed a tumor on her back and died on August 23, 1764.
-In the opinion of her daughter-in-law, Consort Yeong's intense grief after the execution of her son also weakened her.
+Lady Yi developed a tumor on her back and died on 12 August 1764.
+In Lady Hong's opinion, Lady Yi's intense grief after the execution of her son had weakened her.

-She was buried in the Seooneung Cluster, in Goyang, Gyeonggi Province.
+She was buried in the Seooreung Cluster, in Goyang, Gyeonggi Province, South Korea.
 The tomb is known as Sugyeongwon.
-Her memorial tablet was enshrined in Chilgung (or the "Palace Of Seven Royal Concubines").
+Her spirit tablet was enshrined in Chilgung (칠궁; 七宮), the place which houses the spirit tablets of seven royal consorts who gave birth to kings.

-During the reign of Gojong, Lady Yi was posthumously honoured with the title Soyu.
+During Gojong's reign, Lady Yi was conferred the posthumous name Soyu.